naderouali/weather-mozark/README.md

 - The styling is located in style.app.css.
 - I used a gitignore file to prevent node_modules from pushing to github, they will use a lot of space and they can be easily downloaded by the script `npm install`.
 - I used openweathermap api to get weather data in real time, it provides 1,000,000 calls/month for free which is more than enough in our small app.
-  For testing, I used Jest to test the api, if the api works, the app will be fine, we don't have functions or logic to test.
-The test is written in App.test.js
+- For testing, I used Jest to test the api, if the api works, the app will be fine, we don't have logical functions to test.
+The test is written in App.test.js.

+# The future of Mozark Weather app

+- As we go for native Reactjs to initialize the project, we can upgrade it easily later to a more scalable framework like NextJS, for now the architecture is well organized under the src folder.
+However, the code can be easily written in a new architecture like MVC if the project gets more complicated and bigger in the future.
+- We can think about a better UX/UI as well, like a live background that changes dynamically with the current weather data, or an auto complete in the search bar so the user won't complete the full name of the city.
+- Because the built with Reactjs, we can easily convert it into a mobile application that can be installed on either Apple iPhone or Android devices using the PWA technology.